LSESU Essay vs John Locke vs Marshall Society: Which Economics Competition (2026)

 | Eligibility | Secondary students worldwide; 2026/2027 graduates recommended | Under 19 on 31 May 2026 (Junior under 15) | Pre-university students worldwide |

-| Top prize | Certificates + £100 Amazon voucher (overall winner) | $5,000 programme scholarship per category; $10,000 Junior Fellowship overall | £100 for first place; publication in The Dismal Scientist |
+| Top prize | Certificates + £100 Amazon voucher (overall winner) | $5,000 programme scholarship per category; $10,000 Junior Fellowship overall | Prizes for winning essays; selected entries published in The Dismal Scientist (amounts not stated on the competition page) |

-| AI policy | AI-generated content forbidden; screened | Strict originality rules; declarations required | AI use permitted but must be declared |
+| AI policy | AI-generated content forbidden; screened | Strict originality rules; declarations required | AI use permitted but must be declared on the entry form (required field) |

-| Referencing | Harvard recommended | Standard academic citation | APA style |
+| Referencing | Harvard recommended | Standard academic citation | Not stated on the competition page — confirm with the Society |

 Two contrasts jump out.
 First, prize structure: John Locke offers large scholarships toward its own programmes, while LSESU and Marshall offer modest cash plus prestige and certificates.
 If a cash scholarship is the goal, John Locke is in a different league; if a clean, faculty-linked credential is the goal, LSESU and Marshall compete on prestige, not money.
 Second, AI policy: LSESU forbids AI-generated content outright, whereas Marshall permits declared AI use — a real, practical difference in how you are allowed to work.